burespe1/semantic-dictionary/drafts/DR_EU_2022-670/temporary-traffic-management-measures.md

 ---
 id: temporary-traffic-management-measures
-label: Temporary traffic management measures
+label: temporary traffic management measures
 definition: dynamic information disseminating temporary traffic management measures in response to the current state of or conditions along a particular segment/link or part of a road network, which can change over time due to several factors (e.g., road works, weather conditions, special events).
 category: Crucial types of data on the state of the network
 language: en